What Is Inflation and How Can You Protect Your Finances from It?

 A self-fulfilling prophecy ensues: demand-pull from increased demand, cost-push from higher wage demands, leading to a surge.

-It wasn’t until the Federal Reserve Bank under Jimmy Carter rose interest rates to a staggering 19% that the U.S. economy froze and inflation tumbled to a palatable 5%.
+It wasn’t until the Federal Reserve Bank under Jimmy Carter raised interest rates to a staggering 19% that the U.S. economy froze and inflation tumbled to a palatable 5%.

 The Federal Reserve System of the United States, or the Fed for short, is what’s known as a central bank.
 A central bank is a government-run bank that essentially governs all the other banks.
 Every country has one, since it’s critical to controlling the economy.